-Create separate WAN paths to carry packets between the two ports.
+Create separate WAN paths to carry packets between the two Ethernet ports in each Engine.
+Each Emulation Engine can simulate up to 15 separate paths.

 4. Configure WAN conditions for each path

 Configure each path with the bandwidth, delay, loss, and other WAN conditions.